Prosthetists’ Laboratory Warranty, Thanks To 2016 WORKNC Dental

 And Laurent Journeau says a number of important innovations to the 2016 Implant module include the ability to add and machine angled screw channels on all types of implant connections on elements such as Custom Abutments, bridges and bars.
 Also, users will be able to share partial stocks between different versions of the software, and different machining centers.

 Demonstrations are also being held on Booth 36 showing how the new Workflow process in the current version, WORKNC Dental V5, reduces preparation times on jobs by more than half.
 Other features include the updated implant module which now includes a vast array of new connections.
-Implant connections can be customised before machining, and machining sequences are customised according to connections and the type of prosthesis.
+Implant connections can be customized before machining, and machining sequences are customized according to connections and the type of prosthesis.

 “Also, parts can be fully examined – for example, to determine cervical line thickness and geometry defaults – through an integrated STL analysis module in WORKNC Dental V5.
 And importing predefined machine packages offers the possibility to install over 30 dental machines from either open or closed systems, with a single mouse click.”